skeeto/skeeto.github.com/_posts/2022-06-26-Assertions-should-be-more-debugger-oriented.markdown

     gdb>
     gdb>

-(I wish GDB could print a source listing around the breakpoint as context, like Delve, but no such feature exists.
-The woeful `list` command is inadequate.)
+(~~I wish GDB could print a source listing around the breakpoint as context, like Delve, but no such feature exists.
+The woeful `list` command is inadequate.~~ **Update**: GDB's TUI is a reasonable compromise for GUI applications or terminal applications running under a separate tty/console with either `tty` or `set new-console`.
+I can access it everywhere since w64devkit now supports GDB TUI.)

 If I want to advance to the next breakpoint, I use `continue` (`c`):